frontenddogma/web-development-glossary/manuscript/c.md

 Content network
 : A network of websites that uses and is accessible through a particular advertising platform, that is, that can be advertised on through respective ad platform.

+Content optimization
+: The process of improving content, making it as interesting as possible for users and search engines, and increasing its reach.

 Content Security Policy
 : A computer security standard introduced to prevent cross-site scripting (XSS), clickjacking, and other code injection attacks resulting from execution of malicious content in the trusted web page context.
 CSP provides a standard method for website owners to declare approved origins of content that browsers should be allowed to load on that website—covered types are JavaScript, CSS, HTML frames, web workers, fonts, images, embeddable objects such as Java applets, ActiveX, audio and video files, and other HTML features.&nbsp;[†](#w-csp) ℹ︎&nbsp;[w3.org/TR/CSP](https://www.w3.org/TR/CSP/)